Au DD: Music video

 The accompanying music video was filmed in December 2018 in Paris at the Eiffel Tower, becoming the first duo or band to film a video on the tower.
 In the midnight of 22 March 2019, the duo launched a livestream on its YouTube channel showing the Earth spinning.
 At 4 p.m., it was announced that the video will be released at 8 p.m.
 The video features the two brothers performing the song at the top of the tower, wearing a jacket that had been specially designed by Virgil Abloh for the occasion.
 The video was well received by the music critics, with The Guardian editor Iman Amrani writing: "In the vertigo-inducing clip, they turn the structure into a trap house, making it resemble the lifts at the bottom of the estates where drug dealers set up shop".
 Dummy magazine's editor Felicity Marting wrote that it "fit[s] the duo’s cloud rap sonics perfectly".

 In December 2019, the video had more than 129 million views, making it the most viewed video of the year on YouTube in France.
-In 2020, it has won the category for Best Music Video at the Victoires de la Musique Awards.
+In 2020, it won the category for Best Music Video at the Victoires de la Musique Awards.